gewarren/docs/docs/framework/wcf/feature-details/how-to-add-an-aspnet-ajax-endpoint-without-using-configuration.md

 ## Example

- The automatically-configured endpoint is created at an empty address relative to the base URL.
+ The automatically configured endpoint is created at an empty address relative to the base URL.
 A configuration file can also be added and used with this approach.
-If the configuration file contains endpoint definitions, these endpoints are added to the automatically-configured endpoint.
+If the configuration file contains endpoint definitions, these endpoints are added to the automatically configured endpoint.

  For example, service.svc uses the <xref:System.ServiceModel.Activation.WebScriptServiceHostFactory> and the service directory contains a Web.config file that defines an endpoint for the same service using the <xref:System.ServiceModel.BasicHttpBinding> at the "soap" relative address.
 In this case, the service contains two endpoints: one at service.svc (which responds to ASP.NET AJAX requests) and another at service.svc/soap (which responds to SOAP requests).

  If the configuration file defines an endpoint at an empty relative address and the <xref:System.ServiceModel.Activation.WebScriptServiceHostFactory> is used, an exception is thrown and the service fails to start.

- You cannot use configuration to modify settings on the automatically-configured endpoint.
+ You cannot use configuration to modify settings on the automatically configured endpoint.
 If any setting (such as a reader quota) must be modified, you must not use the configuration-free approach by removing the <xref:System.ServiceModel.Activation.WebScriptServiceHostFactory> from the .svc file and creating a configuration entry for the endpoint.

  If your service requires ASP.NET Compatibility Mode - for example, if it uses the <xref:System.Web.HttpContext> class or ASP.NET authorization mechanisms - a configuration file is still required to turn on this mode.
 The configuration element required is the [\<serviceHostingEnvironment>](../../../../docs/framework/configure-apps/file-schema/wcf/servicehostingenvironment.md) element, which must be added as follows.